 Scraping and Crawling

-Scraping Single Page
+Scraping a Single Page

 Single Page Scrape Using API in Python